realworldocaml/book/en/inside-the-runtime.md

 explicitly checks to see if the value is in the major or minor heap, and rejects most constant values.
 Compiler optimizations may also duplicate some immutable values such as floating-point values in arrays.
-These may be finalised while another duplicate copy is being used by the program.
+These may be finalized while another duplicate copy is being used by the program.

 For this reason, attach finalizers only to values that you are explicitly sure are heap-allocated and aren't immutable.
 A common use is to attach them to